keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-pathways.md

 The International Missions pathway is designed to help students GO to the nations.
 This pathway is integrated with Company resources to enable you to discover your calling and place.
 As a student, you will be guided, trained, and challenged to do evangelism and engage cross-culturally.
 You will be taught some about the Core Missionary Task, and you will walk alongside like-minded students in engaging the nation.
 The goal of this pathway is for you to GO to the nations; God is leading you!

 * Expressed Interest in International Missions
-* Booked a 1st Go Meeting
+* Scheduled a 1st Go Meeting
 * Had 1st Go Meeting with Rick and Nancy
 * Completed Personal Assessment
 * Had 2nd Go meeting